In addition to our indoor shooting this winter, there will be the opportunity to sample archery outdoors on Sunday mornings.

 Obviously when the temperature drops you are going to need to stay warm but you cannot just bulk up clothing without it getting in the way of your form and the string.
 That’s frustrating like you won’t believe.
 So … here are a few things to wear ensuring you stay warm while shooting but won’t add to your archery woes.

 A Hat: Here you need a beanie or woolly ski hat.
 This will keep your ears warm and will retain a great deal of your body heat which is lost through the head.
-The sillier the better as it keeps the other archers spirits up when they get to see you in a winnie the pooh hat.
+The sillier the better as it keeps the other archers spirits up when they get to see you in a Winnie the Pooh hat or hats with cat ears.
+Huge pompoms are a sign of status with archers so careful you don’t make a terrible faux pas.
+Alternatively a waterproof bucket hat if its more soggy than cold.
+Just ensure the brim is big enough to keep water off your face but small enough not to interfere with your string at full draw.

 A cheaper but perfectly viable alternative to UA is Decathlon ski wear tops (WEDZE) whose products are warm, comfortable and not as expensive.
 These may only be available online at present depending when you read this.
 Remember to add extra heat trapping, form fitting layers.

-Lined Trousers: Companies like Craghoppers do hiking trousers that are lined so keeping warmth in the lower body.
+Lined Trousers: Companies like Craghoppers and their competitors do hiking trousers that are lined so keeping warmth in the lower body.
 If lined trousers aren’t possible, the alternative is long ski underwear (again see Decathlon’s WEDZE ski kit) and indeed you can have both on for extra warmth.
 Again its all about layers and heat trapping.
+Jeans are NEVER a good idea.

 Jacket: You don’t want a thick jacket.
 This is something else that will get in the way of your form or the string.
 Think more wind breaker with some water resistance if its snowing or light rain ideally tailored.
-Soft shell jackets do a good job here especially a gilet (a sleeveless jacket resembling a waistcoat) can keep your core warm while allowing free movement of arms and no impediment to the string.
+Soft shell jackets do a good job here especially a gilet (a sleeveless jacket resembling a waistcoat).
+These keep your core warm while allowing free movement of arms with no impediment to the string.
 Trespass do some reasonably priced ones.
-See also tubular bandages for dealing with sleeves.
+See also tubular bandages (noted below) for dealing with sleeves.

-Don’t forget your chest guard will be extremely useful when wearing a jacket and remember to tuck the jacket collar inside the jacket.
+Don’t forget your chest guard will be extremely useful when wearing a jacket and remember to tuck the jacket collar inside the jacket as they can interfere with your anchor.

 Gloves: A pair of gloves i.e. ski gloves not marigolds, driving or evening wear (although those do come up to the elbow which is useful – see tubular bandage below) are pretty important.
 If you finish shooting before the last person on the line, get those gloves on before your hands turn into small blocks of ice.
 Also wear when walking to collect your arrows.
 Again, Decathlon WEDZE kit is good value.

 Feet: You have no idea how much heat can leech through your feet especially with unlined wellies so thick socks are pretty much de rigueur!
-No trainers, its Boots Boots Boots … but even sturdy footwear can struggle with the levels of mud the field can generate or water the long grass can contain.
-So on those Somme like days it has to be wellies or possibly riding boots.
+No trainers, its Boots Boots Boots … but even sturdy footwear can struggle with the levels of mud the field can generate or water the long grass can retain.
+So on those Somme like days it has to be wellies or possibly inexpensive riding boots which are more like fitted wellies (Decathlon’s brand is Fouganza).

 A Flask: Ok … its not the flask that’s important, its the Coffee or Tea or Soup in the flask.
 Honestly, you will look forward to that beverage break every 12 arrows!
 You might even be able to feel your fingers afterwards!
 Remember toilet facilities are now available at the sports hall Sunday mornings.

-So there you have it, shooting in the freezing cold isnt impossible, its very doable.
+So there you have it, shooting in the freezing cold isn’t impossible, its very doable.
 It just takes a little more preparation and a little more resolution on the archers part to get out of that warm bed.
-Don’t think just because its cold means you have to give up your archery that weekend unless its -28’C and even Finnish skiers wouldn’t leave the chalet!
+Don’t think just because its cold means you have to give up your archery that weekend unless its -28’C plus blizzard when even Finnish skiers wouldn’t leave the chalet!
 Lets be slightly sensible there Captain Oats!
-You just prepare a little more thoroughly … and be a little bit mad. ;o)
+You just prepare a little more thoroughly … but it does help to be a bit mad. ;o)

 (note: in winter 2013/14 our editor shot on his own, in sub zero temperatures, snow, freezing rain and howling gale for at least 2 hours every single Sunday he wasn’t competing!
 Admittedly he’s not right in the head .. but with the right clothing and attitude, archery is possible, even ‘fun’ in those conditions … if you like that sort of thing!)